spack/spack/bluebrain/documentation/deploy_bb5.md

 static and not change with updates to the package file.
 Please ensure that:

-* If a module is required, the list `spack:modules:tcl:whitelist` contains the name of the package (no version information required normally)
+* If a module is required, the list `spack:modules:default:tcl:include` contains the name of the package (no version information required normally)
 * The package name is listed under `spack:specs` with required variants or special dependencies.